 When businesses focus on the alleged facts, the EEOC investigation can move along faster.
 Sometimes the investigator may ask for additional information.
 Employers must articulate a viable non-discriminatory reason for the adverse action.

-If you are a Colorado employer and need help responding to an employment discrimination EEOC statement under Title VII and help with your Colorado EEOC position statement, contact our Denver employment discrimination defense lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+If you are a Colorado employer and need help responding to an EEOC charge or help with your Colorado EEOC position statement rebuttal, contact our Denver employment discrimination and employer defense attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.